eXascaleInfolab/clubmark/README.md

 ## Extension
 To add own apps / algorithms to be benchmarked just add corresponding functions for "myalgorithm" app:
-- `def execMyalgorithm(execpool, netfile, timeout, selfexec=False)`  - to execute the algorithm for the network
+- `def execMyalgorithm(execpool, netfile, asym, timeout, selfexec=False)`  - to execute the algorithm for the network
-- `def evalMyalgorithm(execpool, cnlfile, timeout)`  - to evaluate accuracy of the clustering results (community structure) comparing to the specified ground truth using NMIs measures.
+- `def evalMyalgorithm(execpool, cnlfile, timeout)`  - to evaluate accuracy of the clustering results (community structure) comparing to the specified ground truth using NMIs measures

   > Note: default implementation is provided and should be called for NMIs evaluation.

-- `def modMyalgorithm(execpool, netfile, timeout)`  - to evaluate quality of the clustering results (community structure) by the standard modularity measure (applicable for overlapping clusters).
+- `def modMyalgorithm(execpool, netfile, timeout)`  - to evaluate quality of the clustering results (community structure) by the standard modularity measure (applicable for overlapping clusters)

   > Note: default implementation is provided and should be called.